 Discard rates of 15-85% of the kitefin shark caught per set were reported from the sampled Azorean longliners during 2004-2010 (ICES, 2012).
-Since 2011, discards may have increased due to management restrictions, or been landed as unspecified elasmobranchs.
+Since 2011, discards may have increased due to management restrictions (decreasing TACs followed by prohibition), or been landed as unspecified elasmobranchs.